 Start off with a round of golf in the morning, spend the afternoon on a sunny beach, enjoy a meal al fresco and then wrap up the day with an ice cream while strolling along a promenade at sunset.

-White Rock and South Surrey, situated on the US/Canada border, have a climate that’s often compared to the south of France.
-A local atmospheric phenomenon called the Blue Hole means that White Rock and other Waterside communities are often sunny while neighbouring communities have weather that is less favourable.
-Combine the balmy weather, a 1.4-mile-long waterside promenade with the beach on one side and a host of unique shops and restaurants on the other, and you’ll be happy to put down roots in this community for a while.
+White Rock and South Surrey, situated on the U.S./Canada border, have a climate that’s often compared to the south of France.
+A local atmospheric phenomenon called the Blue Hole means that White Rock and other Waterside communities are often sunny while neighboring communities have weather that is less favorable.
+Combine the balmy weather, a 1.4-mile-long waterside promenade with the beach on one side and a host of unique shops and restaurants on the other, and visitors will be happy to put down roots in this community for a while.
 The historic pier was opened in 1914 as a dock for steamships and historically has been one of the premier attractions along the waterfront.
-A devastating wind storm in December 2018 led to significant damage to the pier itself, and it is closed through September 2019 for repairs.
-It still, however, lends itself well to hauntingly beautiful photos.
+A devastating windstorm in December 2018 led to significant damage to the pier itself; after millions in repairs, it was re-opened to the relief of locals and visitors alike.

 Across from the promenade, Marine Drive is stocked with boutique shops, nightspots, and great restaurants.
 Sidewalk dining and people watching is a serious sport here!
 Visit the historic train station which is home to the White Rock Museum.

-At the beach’s eastern end, the Grand Chief Bernard Charles Memorial Plaza celebrates the city’s close ties with its Semiahmoo First Nations neighbours.
+At the beach’s eastern end, the Grand Chief Bernard Charles Memorial Plaza celebrates the city’s close ties with its Semiahmoo First Nations neighbors.

-To the north in Surrey, Crescent Beach is a popular waterfront spot with a safe swimming area in the warm water of Boundary Bay, and the Blackie Spit Nature Reserve with miles of trails popular with birdwatchers.
-If you’re up for some exercise, try the 1,001 Steps trail down to the beach at 15A Avenue.
-Crescent Beach offers live theatre on the beach at the Beach House Theatre.
-This year’s productions include Shakespeare’s Romeo and Juliet and Love You Forever … and more Munsch.
-Go to beachhousetheatre.org for ticket info.
+To the north, Crescent Beach is a popular waterfront spot with a safe swimming area in the warm water of Boundary Bay, and the Blackie Spit Nature Reserve with miles of trails popular with birdwatchers.
+If visitors feel up to some exercise, the 1,001 Steps trail down to the beach at 15A Avenue will not disappoint.
+Crescent Beach offers live theater on the beach at the Beach House Theatre.
+This year’s production will be Carlo Goldoni’s The Servant of Two masters.
+Go to beachhousetheatre.org for ticket information.